 While I’ve seen the low voltage thing myself, I haven’t experienced the heavy current thing yet.
 How about you?

 7. Fire In The Wire

-Badly completed house wiring and unexpected damages to wires plus electrical devices can consume high electrical current and then start a fire in the wires.
+Badly completed house wiring and unexpected damages to wires plus electrical devices can consume high electrical current and then start a fire in the wires due to one of the effects of electric current.
 That’s because the wires are meant to supply specific range of current, not something exceeding than that.

 In a situation like this, you best move is to disconnect the power supply through Main Switch as quickly as possible.

 Electric Fire can cause you serious trouble unless stopped it the right way.
 It can also ruin your house wiring and electrical parts completely.
 Rewiring is a pain in the whole body.
 So what do you want?
 Following this safety rule or simply welcome the trouble?
 Yep!
 I’d signup for the safety rule.

 When electrical appliances are not in use, make it a habit to disconnect their plugs from the plug base.
 Who knows what happens when you’re out … If it’s lightning and you’re not at home to unplug your favorite Gaming PC, but by the time you arrive, your house has been hit by a lighting strike.